 - Pour some of the sodium carbonate into the bottom of one of the glasses.
 Then fill the other glass with water and add phenolphthalein.
 When you pour the water into the empty glass containing the sodium carbonate the water instantly turns from clear to red.
-Definitely an attention getter.
+Definitely an attention-getter.
 As with all of these object lessons, it pays to practice them ahead of time and experiment to make sure you get the optimal impact.
 Read more about this object lesson.

-More children’s church object lessons
+More children’s church object lessons for kids

 8. Wonder Pad

 I love the Wonder Pad.
 It’s an easy trick, but a total attention grabber.
 We’ve used this object lesson to show how we need God to make miracles happen.
 It would also be a great way to drive home the story of Samson.
 It demonstrates the difference between Samson with God and without His power.
-You can write on the any of the sheets of paper in the Wonder Pad.
+You can write on any of the sheets of paper in the Wonder Pad.
 On the first sheet write “with God,” and on the next sheet write “without God.”
 When you rip out the first sheet and hand it to the kid, he or she can rip it easily.
 Hand the volunteer the next page.
 He or she won’t be able to rip it.
 Alternating pages have a special coating that makes it nearly impossible to tear with your hands.
 It’s fun to use two volunteers.
-Choose a small kid for the rippable sheet, and a big kid for other.
+Choose a small kid for the rippable sheet, and a big kid for others.
 It highlights the necessity of relying on God.

 9. Lotta Bowl